nefarius/ViGEm.github.io/docs/projects/DsHidMini/How-to-Install.md

 By now if you plug in your controller (or reboot the machine) chances are high that everything already works as expected.
 If it doesn't, worry not, [read on here](#troubleshooting)!

 ### Version 1.x.x

+!!! important "Obsolete version"
+    Version 1 has been deprecated and replaced by version 2, which is not backwards compatible, so study the installations instructions carefully and make sure you use the versions outlined!

 - **If you want Bluetooth support** you need to [install BthPS3 first](https://github.com/ViGEm/BthPS3/releases/tag/setup-v1.3.127) (optional for USB)
 - [Grab the release from GitHub](https://github.com/ViGEm/DsHidMini/releases/tag/v1.4.222.0)